-If you don’t already use SSH, you’ll need to create a public/private key pair to deploy code to Heroku.
+If you don’t already use SSH and if you want to use SSH Git transport on Heroku, you’ll need to create a public/private key pair to deploy code.
 This keypair is used for the strong cryptography and that uniquely identifies you as a developer when pushing code changes.

 To generate a public key:

 $ ssh-keygen -t rsa Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/adam/.ssh/id_rsa): Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /Users/adam/.ssh/id_rsa.
 Your public key has been saved in /Users/adam/.ssh/id_rsa.pub.
 The key fingerprint is: a6:88:0a:0b:74:90:c6:e9:d5:49:d6:e3:04:d5:6c:3e email@example.com

 Press enter at the first prompt to use the default file location.
 Next, type a secure passphrase for the key.

 The first time you run the